 We're an odd bunch, we Americans.
 We've had a hate-hate relationship with the very rich for as long as we've existed as a country, but damn their golden hides, we can't stop taking care of them.

 After all these years we've become used to sparring with the super-rich over how much they get to keep and how much they should share.
-They want to keep it all, and we know that.
+They want to keep it all.
 We want them to behave like responsible citizens, and they don't think they should have to.

 A service economy meant only one thing: The many would be serving the few, with no real rewards for the many.
 If we stopped building things, we would be dependent on other less stable economies for our goods.
 We would lose an entire sector of workers without making provisions for a new kind of labor.
 If wages went down--or became non-existent--our tax base would shrivel, as well.

 So what did we do?
 We went along.
 We rewarded the super-rich, those vainglorious bastards who shipped our jobs and our wealth out of the country, not just by cutting their taxes to bare bones, but by treating them as whole-cloth Americans while they turned their backs on us and refused to do anything more for our country than live here.

 We really should have known better, but once again, we've let big money nearly destroy us.
 They've grown stronger, thanks to us, and now they've invaded our lives, right down to choosing the politicians most likely to let the super-rich maintain the status quo.

 These are not the Rockefellers or the Vanderbilts--the money people who, ruthless and greedy as they were, hauled us into the industrial age and built this country, brick by brick.
 They wanted it all, too, but at least they knew to keep it within our shores.
 They weren't above buying politicians in their day, but their power only went so far.
 They were rich but their riches didn't own us for decades on end.